 Cardinal Tobin speaks English, Spanish, Italian, French and Portuguese, and reads several other languages.
 He has participated in five Synods of Bishops, and has been a member of the Canon Law Society of America since 1985.

 DIRECTOR & ASSISTANT NATIONAL ECCLESIASTICAL COUNSELOR

-The Most Reverend Frank J. Caggiano was installed as Fifth Bishop of Bridgeport on Thursday, September 19, 2013 at St. Theresa Church in Trumbull, Ct.
+The Most Reverend Frank J. Caggiano was installed as Fifth Bishop of Bridgeport on September 19, 2013 at St. Theresa Church in Trumbull, Ct.
 In his installation homily, the bishop spoke of the need to build bridges to youth, to all those who are troubled and neglected, and to Catholics who no longer participate in the life of the Church.
 Bishop Caggiano currently Chairs Catholic Relief Services (CRS) and is International Chaplain for Legatus, charged with overseeing the theological content of Legatus programs, providing guidance to chapter chaplains, and helping members advance spiritually.

 Bishop Caggiano came to Bridgeport from the Diocese of Brooklyn, where on June 6, 2006, he was named Auxiliary Bishop of Brooklyn and Titular Bishop of Inis Cathaig by Pope Benedict XVI.
 He received his episcopal consecration on the following August 22, from Bishop Nicholas DiMarzio, with Bishops Thomas Daily and Ignatius Catanello serving as co-consecrators.